sar-kat-hop/c14-techie-blog/README.md

 ## Installation

-Please note that ss of 2/12, the deployments aren't working.
+Please note that as of 2/12, the deployments aren't working.
 Better results may be possible with local testing.

-Click on the links under the Environments section on the right side of the page to visit the GitHub Pages and Heroku deployments (once functional).

 ## Screenshots